PyarakaSrikanth/Driving-Behavioral-Cloning/README.md

 ### Data collection strategy
 To collect human driving data, the simulator was run in training mode.
 The car was driven around the track for about 6 laps and driving data recorded.
 Then the direction was reversed and and another 3 laps were recorded.
 In addition a few short recordings were made of tricky parts of the track.
 The data recorded in the reverse direcion ensured that the model did not simply memorize the conditions of the forward lap and generalized well to test-time conditions.
 Some sharps turn were tricky and initial models would swerve wildly when negotiating them.
 The additional recordings helped the model stay in the middle of the road.

 The simulator recorded screenshots taken from the perspective of 3 cameras mounted a the fron of the car at the left, center and a right of the hood.
 Alongwith these images the simulator also recorded the driving parameters at the instant an image was captured.
 These included steering angle, throttle and speed and were written to **driving_log.csv**.
+The images below show the same potion of the track from the left, center and right camera's perspective, respectively.

 ![left camera](writeup-resources/left.jpg)
 ![center camera](writeup-resources/center.jpg)